dmbarbour/wikilon/docs/AwelonLang.md

             becomes
         "lambda X"(a2)d T(X,EXPR)

-Named local variables hint at how to build higher level languages above Awelon.
+Named local variables offer a useful proof-of-concept for *Editable Views* as a viable alternative to built-in syntax extensions.
+But, in most cases, language extensions are more easily expressed as views of intermediate data structures, which may be statically processed.

-## Arrays and In-place Updates
+## Arrays

-Awelon doesn't have an array data type, but we can use annotations and accelerators to insist on array representation where beneficial for lists.
-In-place mutation of arrays is also valuable for efficiency, avoiding unnecessary intermediate copies.
-We can support these in-place updates assuming two conditions:
+Awelon doesn't have an array data type.
+But use annotations and accelerators could impose an array representation for some lists, i.e. such that offset-indexed access is O(1)<sup>1</sup>.
+In context of a purely functional language, *modifying* an array is naively O(N) - copy the array with the modification in place.
+However, if we hold the only reference to an array's representation, the runtime could simply modify the representation in-place without violating observable purity.

-* we hold the unique reference to the array
+Awelon's explicit copy and drop on a stack makes it easy for a runtime to track dynamically whether it holds a unique reference to a representation, at least compared to to variable environment models used in lambda calculus.
+Copy-on-write could be performed as needed, so developers need only to ensure arrays are rarely copied between updates.
+Static analysis could often remove dynamic checks within tight update loops.

-* we accelerate indexed access to the array
+*Note:* Persistent data structures (finger-trees, int-maps, ropes, etc.) are still very useful - more flexible than arrays in their application, more scalable due to potential use of *Stowage* for deep structure, etc..
+These data structures may benefit from use of small array fragments for tree fanout or leaf values.

-Awelon's explicit copy and drop makes it relatively easy to track dynamically whether we hold a unique reference to an array.
-We can leverage copy-on-write techniques if necessary, to obtain a unique reference upon the first update.
-Then further updates (until we copy the array to share it again) could update in place.
-This feature would enable Awelon systems to effectively work with arrays for many algorithms.
+<sup>1</sup>: Arrays are not truly O(1).
+They're O(N^(1/3)) for physical memory surrounding a central processor in three dimensions.
+In practice, this shows up in cache levels, or even network access for truly large arrays.
+See [*Myth of RAM*](http://www.ilikebigbits.com/blog/2014/4/21/the-myth-of-ram-part-i).
+Nonetheless, arrays tend to be more efficient than persistent data structures.

 ## Generic Programming in Awelon